MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-working-with-media-on-records.md

 > [!NOTE]
 > GIF type is not supported on reports.
 If you want to display an image on a report, use another supported type.
+>
+> Files with extensions that are not recognized are also supported and can be imported.
+These are stored as BLOBs (binary larger objects).

 ### General procedure for adding Media to Records
 The general procedure for setting up media on records is as follows: